MalayAgr/MesoNet-DeepFakeDetection/readme.md

 > **Note**: It may be that TensorFlow doesn't detect all 19,509 images.
 In my case, it detected 19,457 images.
 The below numbers are with respect to that.

-In reality, thought, it may be the case that the you may NOT achieve the claimed accuracy in the paper.
+In reality, though, you may NOT achieve the claimed accuracy in the paper.
 This could be because of the size of the dataset, which has potentially too many images in the test set.

 To combat this, the size can be increased using this [script](./bloat_data.py).
 It takes all the images and creates a new dataset by holding back only 10% of the data (randomly) for the test set (instead of the ~36.7% in the original dataset).
 This changes the distribution to: